spidasoftware/schema/README.md

 Development
 -------------

 Any parts of the exposed APIs should allow clients to continue to use the v1 schemas.
-In SPIDACalc and SPIDA DB, this can be specified simply as a property of project JSON, "version".
+In SPIDACalc and SPIDAdb, this can be specified simply as a property of project JSON, "version".
 The version property should hold an integer value that specifies which version of the schema to use, 1 or 2.
 This could also be accomplished by having a separate namespace in the URL for apis that use the v2 schemas, for example `/api/v2/project/createOrUpdate`.
 A way to specify schema version should be implemented as needed by each application and documented here.

 Any changes to the v2 schema should be accompanied by a modification to a `v1 -> v2` changeset.
 This will allow us to simplify our handling of the JSON on the backend by allowing us to use the same classes to deal with all of the JSON.
 Checking for and running the changeset should be implemented in each project as it is required by changes to the schema.